-- A. At the request of the child or with preschool-aged children or non-verbal adults, staff will attempt to contact the guardian, or caregiver to address conduct issues or concerns such as lost, unattended, or scared children, vulnerable adults. - B. An incident report will be filled out, given to appropriate Community Center personnel, and kept on record. - C. Library staff may not take children or vulnerable adults out of the building, unless caregivers are located within sight of the facility, nor is staff permitted to transport children or vulnerable adults away from Library facilities. - D. For safety reasons, appropriate social service agency may be contacted to take custody of any child or vulnerable adult left unattended in the library for a period exceeding 15 minutes during open hours or after closing time if attempts to contact the guardians or caregivers are unsuccessful.
+- A. In order to address conduct issues or concerns such as lost, unattended, scared children, or vulnerable adults, staff will attempt to contact the guardian, or caregiver. - B. An incident report will be filled out, given to appropriate Community Center personnel, and kept on record. - C. Library staff may not take children or vulnerable adults out of the building, unless caregivers are located within sight of the facility, nor is staff permitted to transport children or vulnerable adults away from Library facilities. - D. For safety reasons, an appropriate social service agency may be contacted to take custody of any child or vulnerable adult left unattended in the library for a period exceeding 15 minutes during open hours or after closing time if attempts to contact the guardians or caregivers are unsuccessful.